afirstenberg/blog/search-tool/README.md

 }).bindTools(tools);
 ```

-With this, we can invoke the model with our question:
+With this, we can invoke the model with our question as we did in the previous section:

 ```typescript
 const result = model.invoke(question);